This user guide provides detailed instructions on how to install and use Reqvire effectively.

 Linting

-The lint command analyzes model quality and detects issues in requirements relations, such as redundant verify relations and potentially redundant hierarchical relations.
+The lint command analyzes model quality and detects issues in requirements relations, such as redundant verify relations, redundant hierarchical relations, and redundant attachments.

 Analyze All Issues